 policy paper on a topic of interest to you and your sponsoring society.

-any specific requirements.
-This research typically includes opportunities for contacts with
+any specific guidelines and requirements for writing your paper.
+Your research typically includes opportunities to meet with

-Not sure what technology policy and the public-policy process is all about?
+What is technology policy and the public policy process all about?

 about the Legislative Process